 We use a management systems approach to minimise risk impacts and meet regulatory requirements.
 Some 85% of our revenues come under environmental management systems that either meet the ISO 14001 standard or are subject to third party audits under our Group Audit Protocol.

-The business units report performance against the Blueprint quarterly.
-The corresponding data is independently assured by external auditors, who for 2012 and 2013 is KPMG.
 Business units report performance against the Blueprint quarterly.
-The corresponding data is independently assured by external auditors, who for 2012 and 2013 are KPMG.
+The corresponding data is independently assured by external auditors, who for 2012, 2013 and 2014 was KPMG.